juniorsundarCasual/TGT/vault/volume-5.chapter-350.md

 Shuri pulled her lips into a pout and said, "You make me sound like an opportunist."

-"Well, although the Sect is small, there are cliques forming here - groups that tend to hang out together more often than others," Yohn expounded.
+"Well, although the Sect is small, cliques are forming here - groups that tend to hang out together more often than others," Yohn expounded.
 "And, the cliques that form tend to have overlapping members.
 For instance, I hang out a lot with Kevan and a few others from the camp.
 Kevan likes to hang out with Revian, Casey and Lacey in the Hover-Sack Players' group.
 So, I am separated from Casey, Lacey and Revian by a single degree of separation.
-In fact, I am separated by one degree with just about everyone, except for you.
+In fact, I am separated by one degree from just about everyone, except for you.
 And funnily enough, you are separated by two or more with every other member in the Sect except for Marie, Jean, Markus and the little twins."

 Yohn tilted his head and added, "What does that tell me?
 The fact that you've approached me implies that you need something from me."